avivharuzi/calculate-radius/README.md

-# calculate-radius
+# Calculate Radius

-one of my first tasks of html and javascript with canvas
+One of my first tasks of html and javascript with canvas